 Picking Who Is Responsible for Which Bill

-Once it’s decided how a bill will be divided, one other idea may be assigning each roommate ownership of bills for things like the electricity, heating, gas, water, trash, cable and internet, and more, depending on the rental agreement.
+Once it’s decided how a bill will be divided, you may want to assign each roommate ownership of bills for things like the electricity, heating, gas, water, trash, cable and internet, and more, depending on the rental agreement.
 Perhaps you’re able to get a better deal based on a roommate’s existing account with a certain biller.
-That may be one way to decide and to lower expenses.
+That may be one way to decide and to cut back on expenses.

-Or, another common method is to have the roommates divide up the bills evenly in order to distribute the responsibility.
+Or, you might have the roommates divide up the bills evenly in order to distribute the responsibility.
 Doing things this way may also ensure everyone pays bills on time.
 Being late with bills can lead to fellow roommates being surprised with a service being interrupted and their credit being dinged if they are listed on the account that’s unpaid.

 You might also look into changing the due date on bills; this can sometimes be accomplished and can ease cash flow.